eltonsantos/b3-quick-quote/README.md

 - ✅ Does **NOT** collect personal data
 - ✅ Does **NOT** track your browsing history
-- ✅ Does **NOT** send data to external servers (except Yahoo Finance for quotes)
+- ✅ Does **NOT** send data to external servers (except brapi.dev for quotes)
 - ✅ Works **100% locally** in your browser
-- ✅ Only accesses Yahoo Finance API to fetch quotes
+- ✅ Only accesses brapi.dev API to fetch quotes

 All settings are stored locally using Chrome Storage.